natashajoann/Portfolio/_posts/2020-06-24-creating-a-fixed-image-background-in-4-simple-steps.md

 &nbsp;

-For all you Squarespace devs, I'll be adding Squarespace-specific steps as well.&nbsp;

 &nbsp;

 First things first, what is a fixed background?
 It's exactly what it sounds like: you have an image working as a background with content that scrolls on top.
 Like this: